SabeloMkhwanzi/evmos-dash-dashlytics/README.md

   }
 ```

-### Get Top tokens by price, volume, liquidity
+### 3. Get XY=K Top tokens by price, volume, liquidity

-API method `/9001/xy=k/diffusion/tokens` can be used to get information on tokens by price, volume, liquidity,
+API XY=K method `/9001/xy=k/diffusion/tokens` can be used to get information on tokens by price, volume, liquidity,
 - notes: we simply by providing the name of the exchange `/diffusion/` and the correct chainID (9001 = Evmos_mainnet) `/9001/` for the blockchain, lastly your Api key from [Covalent](https://www.covalenthq.com/) you provided on .env.local as a variables `/?&key=${APIKey}`  As a result, these endpoints enable you to access any DEX-related protocol in a matter of minutes, Amazing right😊

 ```js